abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/overview.md

 ## Configuration File

-The authentication configuration is set in the `od.config` file.
-This chapter requires you to update the `od.config` configuration file.
-The update procedure differs depending on whether you are running in Docker mode or Kubernetes mode.

-Read the
-[Update your configuration file and apply the new configuration file](../configure/updateconfiguration.md) section to learn how to apply changes to the `od.config` file in a Kubernetes cluster.
+Authentication in abcdesktop.io is configured in the `od.config` file, which is stored as a Kubernetes ConfigMap.
+This section requires modifying the `od.config` configuration file.
+Refer to [Updating the Configuration File](../configure/updateconfiguration.md) for the procedure to apply changes in a Kubernetes cluster.

-## The authmanagers Dictionary
+## The `authmanagers` Dictionary

-The `authmanagers` object is defined as a dictionary:
+The `authmanagers` object is the root authentication configuration dictionary:

 ```
 authmanagers: {